lipikakalson/WGS-Preprocessing/README.md

 After quantification on the Agilent TapeStation with the D1000 kit, the WGS sequencing was performed on the Illumina NovaSeq 6000 Sequencer on S4 Flow Cells (200 cyles)  with calculated 800 Mio Reads per sample.

 # 3. Bioinformatics
 Our first aim was to see the quality of our data.
-We have raw cram files for our analysis.
-We performed following steps:
+We have raw cram files for our analysis on which we performed following steps:

 **Step 1: Conversion to fastq.**
 We did this as most of the common bioinformatics tool accept the .fastq extension files for analysis, so it is easy for further processing.